SESARLab/mfh-dl-performace-testing/thesis.md

 | Apache Druid                          | 51 segments   | 9.9 GB         | 29.8 GB               | 01:17:15       |
 <sub>Table 2: Ingestion numbers</sub>

 Table 1 reports the number of partitions, the data size on HDFS, the total disk space used for data replication, and the computed ingestion time for each platform.
-It's worth observing that Apache Druid consume significantly less disk space on HDFS since it automatically compresses segment data with LZ4 and Roaring algorithms.
+It is worth observing that Apache Druid consume significantly less disk space on HDFS since it automatically compresses segment data with LZ4 and Roaring algorithms.
-Apache Druid was 55,8% faster than Apache Hive to import 50 million rows from Hadoop.
+As a result, Apache Druid was 55,8% faster than Apache Hive to import 50 million rows from Hadoop.

 ### 3.4 Queries

 The benchmark developed to test Apache Hive comprises six SQL queries chosen from the ones executed by MIND Foods Hub's front-end.
 These queries are the most representative of the analysis processes of MIND Foods HUB and make the performance testing similar to an actual production workload.
-The queries are, where feasible, slightly optimized for each platform to make use of Apache Hive table partitions and Apache Druid time segments.
+ In addition,  the queries are, where feasible, slightly optimized for each platform to make use of Apache Hive table partitions and Apache Druid time segments.

 #### Query 1